 3) Do you hate crowds and long wait times?

 If so, avoid July and August at all costs as well as school vacation times.
 Here’s a chart with all les vacances scolaires dates.
-July and August are peak vacation times for pretty much everyone, so that means the roads, trains, and tourist attractions are going to be at full capacity.
-Taking a road trip on a Saturday in July or August can be a very unpleasant experience due to the traffic on major highways.
+July and August are peak season vacation times for pretty much everyone, so that means the roads, trains, and tourist attractions are going to be at full capacity.
+Taking a road trip on a Saturday in July or August can be a very unpleasant experience due to the traffic on major highways in the high season.

 Summer vacation is such a big deal, so much so that the French language has words that refer to people who vacation then.
 The word is les juilletistes and for those who vacation in August, it’s les aoûtiens.
 I wrote a post talking about this more here.